 To expedite IRS’ ability to match up W-2’s and 1099’s reported by businesses to the income reported on taxpayers’ tax returns, all these forms must be submitted to IRS and given to taxpayers no later than January 31st.
 This filing deadline was made uniform under The Protecting Americans from Tax Hikes (PATH) Act.
 Prior law required that only W-2’s had to be provided to employees no later than January 31st with all other reporting forms (including the copies to IRS) due by the end of February.
 Failure to file these forms correctly and timely may result in penalties to the employer or payor.

-More Efficiency In Matching Means More IRS Audit Notices Issued Sooner.
+Earlier Date Means More IRS Audit Notices Issued Sooner

 According to IRS estimates, in a calendar year employers, businesses, financial institutions, credit card companies and other third party payers will file 2.3 billion information statements.
 These information statements report income and financial transactions, and can help individuals and businesses prepare accurate tax returns.
 Using information-matching programs, the IRS compares third-party information statements with taxpayer data, and sends a notice to taxpayers when IRS systems detect inconsistencies.